Busting nine life insurance myths

 Workers’ compensation provides some protection for work-related accidents or injuries.

 But it doesn’t cover most illnesses, nor does it cover anything that happens to you when you’re not at work.
-It’s worth checking your state’s workers’ compensation legislation.
+It’s worth checking you state's workers’ compensation legislation.

 Even if you are covered by workers compensation, the benefits are typically capped in terms of the amount and duration of payments, which means the cover could fall well short of what you really need.